Royan: Seaside resort

 Work to pave the town's streets began in 1816, and was finally completed in 1826.
 In July 1819, mayor Raymond Labarthe signed the first order regulating sea bathing.
 This forbade nude bathing at beaches neighbouring houses, and reserved Foncillon beach for women.
 In 1820, it was forbidden "to wash pigs, horses and other cattle in the sea as we have baths".
 In 1836, a staircase was cut out of the rock to facilitate the landing of passengers from boats.
 By 1845, civil engineering works by the engineer Botton incorporated the Foncillon cliff into Royan's port.
 In 1847, the engineer Lessore built the town's first casino.
 The first street lights were installed in 1854, during a time of considerable development in the town under the Second Empire (1852–1870).
 Between 1850 and 1870, tourist numbers increased from 9,000 to 10,000, and the population from 3,329 to 4,500.

+Royan was a fashionable seaside resort in the late 19th and early 20th centuries, with magnificent boulevards.
+In 1922, Royan achieved the classification of "summer resort".
+The town welcomed many prominent guests such as Sacha Guitry, Yvonne Printemps, Mary Marquet, Jacques-Henri Lartigue or the painter Pablo Picasso.